 Use cases-Application integration, Allocation of tasks to multiple worker nodes, Decouple live user requests from intensive background work, Decoupling microservices, Batch messages for future processing

-An Amazon SQS message has three basic states:
+An Amazon Simple Queue Service message has three basic states:

 - Sent to a queue by a producer